-A set of spoken-word conceptual performances, performed live by → ↑ →.Philip Brophy & Jane Stevenson - Sydney Studio, Sydney © 1981
+A set of spoken-word conceptual performances, performed live by → ↑ →.Philip Brophy & Jayne Stevenson - Sydney Studio, Sydney © 1981

 Script & direction - Philip Brophy

-Performers - Philip Brophy, Maria Kozic, Ralph Traviato, Jane Stevenson, Anthony Montemurro & Leigh Parkhill
+Performers - Philip Brophy, Maria Kozic, Ralph Traviato, Jayne Stevenson, Anthony Montemurro & Leigh Parkhill

 Clifton Hill Community Music Centre, Melbourne